 - This study also found that deer are capable of seeing UV dyes and brighteners within fabrics.
 This study was unable to determine how bright these colors appear to the deer.
 Keep in mind that the UV factor will only be of concern during low light hours.
 Unfortunately, this is when deer are most active.

 In our test, we used a brand new camo shirt, placed it in a room accented with low natural light and took pictures under a black light.
 The first picture simply shows the shirt under normal light as we would normally see the shirt.
 The second picture shows the same shirt under a black light.
-Notice with this particular shit, it doesn’t appear to contain any UV illuminating material in its brand new state.
+Notice with this particular shirt, it doesn’t appear to contain any UV illuminating material in its brand new state.
 The third picture was taken after one wash with a standard laundry detergent.
 You will notice that the shirt appears to have a slight glow and is a little bit lighter under the black light than it was before the wash.
 The forth picture of the shirt is after a second wash.
 You will notice that the shirt appears much brighter than it did after the first wash.
 Looking at this shirt under a black light shows us a dramatic difference and is enough cause alarm for those of us who want to make sure that we have done everything possible to remain hidden from view.
 And finally the fifth picture, which has been treated with a UV eliminating spary.
 The right side of the shirt is obviously the side with the UV eliminating spray.
 But the question still remains, how much UV do deer see and do they see more or less of what we can see under a black light.

 |Camo Shirt Under Normal Light